bluprince13/slides/slides/js-behind-the-scenes/index.md

 - This function does two things:
   - Initiate background web browser work
   - Return a placeholder object in JS land
+  - Dot notation indicates we are usig its method
   - That placeholder object is called a promise

 --